 Positive factors for consideration of the ideal candidate include, but are not limited to: capacity to build a world-class chemical engineering research program crosscutting interdisciplinary efforts and the potential to leverage competitive advantages in materials, healthcare, biotechnology, and data sciences that exist within the University of Washington and the surrounding region along with numerous companies leading the big-data revolution.

 Applicants must have earned a PhD or foreign equivalent in chemical engineering or a related field, by the date of appointment.
 Applicants representing all areas of chemical engineering research are encouraged to apply.

-Applicants are expected to describe plans for creating innovative and high quality research and teaching programs that contribute to an inclusive campus environment.
+Applicants are expected to describe plans for creating innovative and high-quality research and teaching programs that contribute to an inclusive and equitable campus environment.
 Our department offers a highly collegial and collaborative culture, with broad interdisciplinary research ties across campus.
-We are building a culturally diverse faculty and encourage applications from women and minority candidates, individuals with disabilities, and people from other underrepresented groups.
+We are building a culturally diverse faculty and encourage applications from women and minority candidates, individuals with disabilities, and people from other underrepresented or minoritized groups.
 We look forward to learning how the applicant's values, experiences, or future plans for teaching, research, and service would support our commitment to diversity, equity, and inclusion.

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.